 Sometimes a cough is noted for a couple of days after surgery.
 This may have been caused by the tube in the throat.
 Such coughs only last a couple of days; anything that persists longer should be re-evaluated.

 The tube is hooked up to a machine that delivers a specific concentration of inhalant gas mixed in 100% oxygen.
-An anesthesia technician is assigned to the monitoring of this pet so that the concentration of inhalant gas can be changed as the patient’s color, heart rate, respiration and other parameters are followed.
+A technician is assigned to monitoring this pet so that the concentration of inhalant gas can be changed as needed and patient mucous membrane color, heart rate, respiration and other parameters are followed.

 In the surgical prep area, the abdomen is shaved and scrubbed.
 The bladder is emptied and the patient is moved to a surgical suite, where she is draped with surgical cloths or papers to isolate the area where surgery will take place.